FabianMPunkt/Nautilus3D/README.md

 ## Compatibility
-We mainly lay our focus on the newest version of Minecraft, but the pack should more or less work all the way back to 1.13, due to [the flattening update](https://minecraft.fandom.com/wiki/Java_Edition_1.13/Flattening).
+We always focus on the newest Minecraft version, but the pack should more or less work all the way back to 1.13.

-In older versions of Nautilus3D we used to release editions for 1.8 - 1.12 but we decided to stop supporting these ancient versions, because it was just too much work creating the same texture pack 3 times for each format.
+We used to make seperate editions of the pack for Minecraft 1.8 and 1.12, but ultimately decided to stop supporting them some time ago.
-You can still find these old versions in the [Release Arcive](https://github.com/FabianMPunkt/Nautilus3D/tree/main/Release%20Archive) folder.
+If you still play on Minecraft 1.8 or 1.12 you can find older Nautilus3D versions in the GitHub [Release Arcive](https://github.com/FabianMPunkt/Nautilus3D/tree/main/Release%20Archive) folder.

-All testing is done using the latest stable Vanilla release, and the latest available Fabric, Sodium & Iris.
+All testing is done using the latest Vanilla snapshot, and the latest stable Fabric ( + Sodium & Iris).
 Optifine, and Forge should work just fine aswell.

 Some special features (like the Trident) require OptiFine to work as intended.
-If you use Fabric & Sodium you can use these alternatives:
+If you use Fabric + Sodium you can use these alternatives:
  - [EMF](https://modrinth.com/mod/entity-model-features) and [ETF](https://modrinth.com/mod/entitytexturefeatures) for custom entity-models
  - [CIT-Resewn](https://modrinth.com/mod/cit-resewn) for custom item-textures
  - [Continuity](https://modrinth.com/mod/continuity) for connected-textures.

-Important: Please always use the latest versions of Sodium / Forge / Fabric / OptiFine / etc.. or you might run into _very_ unexpected issues.
+Please always use the latest versions of Fabric / Sodium / Forge / OptiFine / etc.. or you might run into _very_ unexpected issues.

 ## Performance
 The only thing really impacting the in-game performance are our fancy leaves and their variations.
 We tried our best to make them as fast as possible, while not compromising on their variety.
-If you're on Fabric/Sodium, we recommend using the ["Cull Less Leaves"](https://modrinth.com/mod/cull-less-leaves) mod.
+If you're on Fabric/Sodium, we recommend using the ["Cull Less Leaves"](https://modrinth.com/mod/cull-less-leaves) mod to get back a bit of performance.

 ## Shaders
 I'ts been a high priority for us to make Nautilus3D play nice with most shaders that are out there.
 That's also why we didn't include any fancy flower / vegetation models, because that would look horrible combined with wind effects.
 (Also, it's really hard to make lol)